tudelft-iv/view-of-delft-prediction-devkit/docs/installation.md

 ## Verify install
 To verify your environment run `python -m unittest` in the `python-sdk` folder.
-You can also run `assert_download.py` in the `python-sdk/vod/tests` and `python-sdk/nuimages/tests` folders to verify that all files are in the right place.
+You can also run `assert_download.py` in the `python-sdk/vod/tests` folders to verify that all files are in the right place.

-That's it you should be good to go!
+That's it, you should be good to go!